Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Results

-Table \ref{gslm} compares the sWUGGY and sBLIMP scores of unit LMs with different vocab size of syllabic units (marked as ``model-vocab size"), and the baseline models. \ours with 20K vocab size outperforms GSLM and tGSLM in sWUGGY, and outperforms baselines at sBLIMP, while none of the SDHuBERT-based LMs outperform GSLM or tGSLM.
+Table \ref{gslm_extended} compares the sWUGGY and sBLIMP scores of speech uLMs.
+In the limited resource setting that uses 1K hours of training data. \ours-uLMs generally outperform the baselines, GSLM and SDHuBERT-uLMs at sBLIMP, and the model with 20K vocab size outperforms GSLM in sWUGGY, while none of the SDHuBERT-uLMs outperform GSLM or \ours-uLMs (top section of Table \ref{gslm_extended}).
 This indicates that our syllabic tokens have better utility in terms of language modeling compared to the syllabic tokens from SDHuBERT.
-We also observe a general trend shared in SDHuBERT and ours that a larger vocab size yields a higher sWUGGY score, indicating a finer clustering better covers the lexical space.
-However, no such pattern was found in sBLIMP score.
-Notably, \ours outperforms tGSLM which has a similar token granularity as 5 Hz but with a fixed pooling window, even though their model is trained on a larger dataset.
-This suggests that a variable pooling window which is dynamically driven by segmentation algorithm is better than using a fixed pooling window.
+We also observe a general trend shared in SDHuBERT and ours that a larger vocab size yields a higher sWUGGY score, indicating that a finer clustering better covers the lexical space.
+Notably, \ours-uLM trained on 1K hours outperforms tGSLM which has a similar token granularity as 5 Hz but with a fixed pooling window, even though their model is trained on a larger dataset of 150K hours.
+This suggests that a variable pooling window by syllabic segmentation is more suitable than using a fixed pooling window.

+When we scale up the train data to 66K hours, \ours-uLMs are able to achieve comparable or better sWUGGY scores than the models with similar sizes: tGSLM, NAST, and TWIST-ColdInit (bottom section of Table \ref{gslm_extended}).
+We also include a silence interleaved version (Sylber-w/SIL-uLM), where we insert a silence token when the gap between two adjacent tokens is longer than 140 ms. This improves the performance, especially sWUGGY, while increasing Tok/s and bitrate to 4.76 and 68.01, which are still far below the previous models.
+Although sWUGGY falls short of the TWIST model with 13B parameters, \ours-uLMs show slightly better performance in sBLIMP, which is astonishing given the huge gap in model size and training data.
+Most importantly, all these results are obtained using significantly smaller sequence length and bitrate, several times lower than previous approaches.
+This suggests that \ours units are highly efficient and valid tokens for spoken language modeling.